masagrator/ToCS1-ENX/README.md

 You can find mod in Releases.
 Put "atmosphere" folder to root of sdcard.
 Play game.</br>
 It is recommended to OC GPU to at least 460 MHz for best experience.

+Known issues:
+- When 60 FPS is activated, cutscene slow motion timing is broken, so they are taking many times more time to get back to original speed.
+This happens only few times across whole game, only one cutscene in 5th chapter is glitched because of that, but there were no softlocks.
+It is recommended to activate Turbo Mode when you have slow motion for more than 3 seconds.

 Special thanks to:
 - Graber for providing files and main technical support based on experience from older games